 In the event of a medical emergency, medical assistance may take up to an hour to arrive from a nearby town.

 Remember that you will be on a 10,000-foot mountain top in the middle of the Pacific ocean.
 The weather can change drastically throughout a single day.
 Be prepared for hot temperatures, intense UV rays, wind, rain, and cold temperatures.
-Learn more about the weather here.
+Learn more about the weather.

-The road to the Summit Area of the park is a two-lane, paved road that is steep and winding in places.
+The road to the Summit District of the park is a two-lane, paved road that is steep and winding in places.
 Construction vehicles, bicyclists, pedestrians, and buses use this road as well as private vehicles.
 Drive cautiously and safely.
-Read more about safe driving here.
+Read more about safe driving.

 What to bring:

 If the pools at 'Ohe'o Gulch are closed, do not enter them even if the stream looks calm and local weather is good.
 Heavy rains at higher elevations trigger flash flooding and rock slides in 'Ohe'o Gulch.
-These weather conditions are not always visible from the Kīpahulu Area.
+These weather conditions are not always visible from the park.

-The roads to the Kīpahulu Area of the park are winding and vary from one to two lanes.
+The roads to the Kīpahulu District of the park are winding and vary from one to two lanes.
 Construction vehicles, bicyclists, pedestrians, and buses use this road as well as private vehicles.
 Drive cautiously and safely.
-Read more about safe driving here.
+Read more about safe driving.

 What to bring: